javadroider/AlgoDSInJava/interview/concepts/Architectural Patterns.md

-**- An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
+- An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
-- Architectural patterns are similar to software design pattern but have a broader scope.**
+- Architectural patterns are similar to software design pattern but have a broader scope.

 - - - -